Click to enlarge

 In stock: 2-5 days delivery

-The Long Game by Elena Armas is a compelling contemporary romance that masterfully blends the high-stakes world of professional soccer with the intimate charm of small-town life.
-The novel follows Adalyn Reyes, a talented soccer executive whose career is shattered by a very public and humiliating breakup.
-Fleeing the media spotlight, she retreats to Green Oak, North Carolina, hoping to find anonymity and a fresh start.
-However, her plans are quickly disrupted when she is coerced into coaching the Green Oaks Gazelles, a ragtag children's soccer team.
+In The Long Game, Elena Armas delivers a captivating contemporary romance that intertwines the high-octane world of professional soccer with the intimate charm of small-town life.
+This is a profound exploration of redemption, resilience, and the courage to trust again after devastating betrayal.
+The narrative follows Adalyn Reyes, a brilliant soccer executive whose glittering career is shattered by a very public and deeply humiliating breakup with a fellow sports professional.
+Forced to flee the relentless media spotlight, she retreats to the quiet sanctuary of Green Oak, North Carolina, hoping to find anonymity and a fresh start among the rolling hills and warm community spirit.
+However, her plans for solitude are immediately disrupted when she is coerced into coaching the Green Oaks Gazelles, a ragtag children's soccer team desperately in need of guidance.
+Adalyn is initially overwhelmed, seeing this as a temporary detour, but the children's unwavering enthusiasm begins to chip away at her carefully constructed walls.

-To her dismay, Adalyn's co-coach is Cameron Caldani, a legendary former soccer star known for his incredible skills on the field and his brooding, reclusive demeanor off it.
-Cameron, who has his own painful past tied to soccer, initially resents Adalyn's presence, viewing her as an unwanted intrusion into his solitary life.
-Their first interactions are fraught with tension and mutual distrust, setting the stage for a slow-burn romance that is both intense and heartwarming.
+To her utter dismay, Adalyn discovers that her co-coach is none other than Cameron Caldani, a legendary former soccer star whose name once dominated headlines for his extraordinary skills on the field and his brooding, reclusive demeanor off it.
+Cameron, carrying his own painful history tied to the sport, has retreated to his family's ranch in Green Oak to escape the demands of his past.
+He resents Adalyn's presence, viewing her as an unwelcome intrusion into his solitary life.
+Their first encounters are charged with tension and mutual distrust, creating an electrifying push-and-pull that sets the stage for a slow-burn romance that is both intense and profoundly heartwarming.
+Armas masterfully captures the raw vulnerability beneath their defenses, revealing that both are grappling with deep emotional scars: Adalyn deals with betrayal and a loss of identity, while Cameron wrestles with unresolved family expectations and a hidden injury that threatens to define his legacy.

 Customer feedback